History of the Nissan Armada

-The Nissan Armada was first introduced in 2003 for the 2004 model year.
-Originally, it was named the Pathfinder Armada, but Nissan dropped the prefix for the Armada’s second year of production.
-The Armada was built on the capable Nissan Titan frame and offered 2 trim options until 2010 when the more expensive LE option was split into two different trims – the Titanium and Platinum trims.
+The Armada was originally named the Pathfinder Armada, but Nissan dropped the prefix for the Armada’s second year of production.
+Although, you may recognize the Pathfinder name from an SUV that already existed in the automaker’s lineup.
+The Nissan Armada was built on the capable Nissan Titan frame and offered two trim options until 2010 when the more expensive LE option was split into two different trims: Titanium and Platinum.